neoforged/.github/primers/26.1/index.md

         - `canAttackType` -> `canAttack`, not one-to-one, taking in the `LivingEntity` instead of the `EntityType`
         - `lungeForwardMaybe` -> `postPiercingAttack`
         - `entityAttackRange` -> `getAttackRangeWith`, now taking in the `ItemStack` used to attack
-- `net.minecraft.world.entity.ai.Brain#provider` now has an overload that only takes in the sensor types, defaulting the memory types to an empty list
 - `net.minecraft.world.entity.ai.behavior`
     - `GoAndGiveItemsToTarget` now takes in the `$ItemThrower`
         - `throwItem` -> `BehaviorUtils#throwItem`, not one-to-one
     - `SpearAttack` no longer takes in the approach distance `float`
     - `TryLaySpawnOnWaterNearLand` -> `TryLaySpawnOnFluidNearLand`, not one-to-one
+- `net.minecraft.world.entity.ai.behavior.declarative.BehaviorBuilder#sequence` now takes in a `Oneshot` for the second entry instead of a `Trigger`
 - `net.minecraft.world.entity.ai.goal`
     - `BoatGoals` -> `FollowPlayerRiddenEntityGoal$FollowEntityGoal`
         - `BOAT` is replaced by `ENTITY`